Haroon-64/AutoPipeline/README.md

 rarely you might need to modify configs in modules/configs.

-for UI, just add the function similarly as typescript
+for UI, just add the function similarly as typescript as in [client repo](https://github.com/suhaib-us/PytorchForge/tree/main/client%2Fapp%2Froutes%2Fnew-pipeline.dl._index%2Fsections)